wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 }
 ```

 The majority of the convenience methods Groovy adds to java.io.File are geared toward text files.
 Luckily, binary files aren’t completely ignored.
-Calling withOutputStream allows you to write binary data within the closure, knowing that all that silly flush() and close() nonsense is already taken care of.
+Calling withOutputStream allows you to write binary data within the closure, knowing that all that silly flush() and close() nonsense is already taken care of.

 Of course, this method works for text files as well.
 What you sacrifice in brevity you gain back in a generic algorithm that can be used for any file, regardless of type.